scientific-python/specs/spec-0009/index.md

 governance model for open-source projects.

 Open-source project communities are amalgamations of software and the humans who use and maintain it.
-Governance models define methods for decision-making within a project, roles for the community members imbued with decision-making authority, and processes for filling (and if needed, vacating) those leadership roles.
+Governance models define methods for decision-making within a project, roles for the community members imbued with decision-making authority, and processes for filling (and, if needed, vacating) those leadership roles.
 In the context of open-source software projects, governance models often also define the granting of necessary permissions or access to organization secrets necessary for the implementation of project-related decisions.
-Governance models are complementary to Codes of Conduct and Community Guidelines, which define the expectations and responsibilities of all participants in a project (including users of the software), regardless of their status as a project leader (cf. SPEC XXX).

-Having a robust system in place ensures the long-term sustainability of the project.
+Governance models are complementary to Codes of Conduct and Community Guidelines, which define the expectations and responsibilities of all participants in a project (including users of the software), regardless of their status as a project leader (cf. SPEC XXX), ensuring the long-term sustainability of a project.

 The OS communities interact and contribute through various mediums, such as distributed version control systems, chat platforms, social media, blog posts, etc. Having clear guidelines